Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Methodology

 Thus, we can get the optimization goal of the agent:

-where $\gamma$ is the discount factor and $\xi$ represents parameters of policy $\pi$, $\alpha$ and $\beta$ are the coefficient of intrinsic reward and extrinsic reward respectively.
-Figure \ref{method} and Algorithm \ref{alg1} present the whole framework and pseudo-code of TIR.
-More implementation details and the architecture of our method are provided in the appendix.
+where $\gamma$ is the discount factor and $\xi$ represents parameters of policy $\pi$, $\alpha$, and $\beta$ are the coefficient of intrinsic reward and extrinsic reward respectively.
+Figure~\ref{method} and Algorithm~\ref{alg1} present the whole framework and pseudo-code of TIR.